Home » Clay Art Projects » 12 Easy Clay Pinch Pot Ideas For Creative Kids

 Pinch Pot Clay Elephant Art Lesson For Kids

-We love using an elephant as inspiration, but any animal could work for these pinch pot animals.
-Encourage kids to research animals, sketch and decide how they could build off a pinch pot base to create a unique clay project.
+We love using an elephant as inspiration, but any animal could work for these clay animals.
+Encourage kids to research animals, sketch and decide how to build off a pinch pot base to create a unique clay project.
+Kids can design a pinch pot animal based on their own ideas.
+This clay project encourages students to think like artists and plan their final shape accordingly.

 clay pinch pots on table.